SMS Character Limit

 SMS messages are limited to 160 characters (GSM 7-bit) or 70 characters (Unicode/UCS-2).
 Longer messages are split.

-SMS (Short Message Service) character limits depend on the encoding used.
-GSM 7-bit encoding (alphanumeric and basic symbols) allows 160 characters per message, while Unicode (UCS-2) encoding (for Japanese, emoji, etc.) allows only 70 characters.
+SMS (Short Message Service) character limits vary depending on the character encoding used.
+GSM 7-bit encoding (alphanumeric characters and basic symbols) allows 160 characters per message, while Unicode (UCS-2) encoding (Japanese, emoji, Chinese, etc.) allows 70 characters.
+These limits were established when the GSM standard was defined in 1985, based on the bandwidth constraints of the time.